hamecoded/oded-hexo/README.md

 ```bash
 npm install hexo --no-optional --save
 ```

 ## a working system environment

 you'll need npm (node v6 lts) and hexo-cli `npm install -g hexo-cli`

+## cherry picking a commit onto another branch
+on the branch you wish the commit would be added execute `git cherry-pick f3d8d47`